seancorfield/honeysql/README.md

 => ["SELECT * FROM `foo` WHERE `my-schema`.`SomeFunction`(`bar`, ?)"
 0]
 ```

+> Note: in non-function contexts, if a keyword begins with `'`, it is transcribed into the SQL exactly as-is, with no case or character conversion at all.

 ### Bindable parameters

 Keywords that begin with `?` are interpreted as bindable parameters: